-At Hartwick, anthropology majors study three areas of anthropology: archaeology, biological anthropology, and cultural anthropology.
+Hartwick Anthropology features three areas of study: archaeology, biological anthropology, and cultural anthropology.
 Archaeologists reconstruct past ways of life of by excavating and interpreting artifacts and other material remains.
 Biological anthropologists investigate the interaction of culture and biology.
 Cultural anthropologists explore the varying beliefs and practices of contemporary societies.

-Graduates of Hartwick’s Anthropology Department are employed in a wide variety of careers.
-Some put their learning to use as museum curators, field technicians, research consultants, teachers, archaeologists, or anthropologists.
+Graduates of Hartwick’s Anthropology Department put their learning to use as museum curators, field technicians, research consultants, teachers, archaeologists, or anthropologists.
 Others work in the diplomatic service, business, public health, the law, and forensics.
 Hartwick anthropology graduates use their understanding to make a difference in today’s world.

 Hartwick students can enroll in the Forensic Osteology First Year Seminar and get hands-on anthropology from Day 1.
 Hartwick Anthropology majors do archaeological fieldwork at Pine Lake, J Terms in South Africa and Bolivia, and internships around the world through the Emerson & Duffy International Scholarships.